Young Artist Competition

 Additional private support is provided by Stan and Martha Hanson, The David and Lisa Midgett Foundation, and Drs.
 Betty Ann and Felipe Korzenny.

-The Young Artist Competition takes place in January of each year, and applications and information will be open in October 2020 for the for the 2020-2021 season.
+The Young Artist Competition takes place in January of each year, and applications and information will be available in December 2020.
 Please check back then for more information and to apply!

 29th Annual Young Artist Competition Winners